 CSD developed a mobile laboratory to study agricultural emissions in the summer of 2014 in conjunction with the NSF FRAPPÉ and NASA DISCOVER-AQ projects.
 Since then, the mobile laboratory has been used to study seasonal changes in agricultural emissions, emissions of methane from the oil and gas industry, on-road emissions, and ozone transport.
-Further projects include the Aliso Canyon Study, FAST-LVOS 2017, and NYICE 2018.
+Further projects include the Aliso Canyon Study, FAST-LVOS 2017, NYICE 2018, and SUNVEx 2021.

 Nitrogen is used extensively in agriculture and its use is increasing.
 This project studies some of the consequences of fertilizer and feed nitrogen as it escapes to water and air.
 These emissions are relevant to climate forcing, air quality, and stratospheric ozone.